uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/blas/blas-like-extensions.rst

 .. container::

-   oneAPI Math Kernel Library DPC++ provides additional routines to extend the functionality of the BLAS routines.
+   oneAPI Math Library DPC++ provides additional routines to extend the functionality of the BLAS routines.
 These include routines to compute many independent vector-vector and matrix-matrix operations.

    The following table lists the BLAS-like extensions with their descriptions.